univention/kelvin-rest-api-client/docs/usage-school.rst

         def as_dict(self) -> Dict[str, Any]:
             ...

-Note: The Kelvin API does not yet support creating, changing or deleting school objects, and thus the Kelvin API client doesn't either.
+Note: The Kelvin API does not yet support changing or deleting school objects, and thus the Kelvin API client doesn't either.
-Using ``School.save()`` or ``School.delete()`` will raise a :py:exc:`NotImplementedError` exception.
+Using ``School.save()`` or ``School.delete()`` on existing school objects will raise a :py:exc:`NotImplementedError` exception.

 SchoolResource class